ioet/ioet-feature-flag/README.md

 ## Considerations
 - Please note that the current implementation is subject to change.
+- If something goes wrong when setting up the Feature Flag library, feel free to get in touch with the Feature Flag team to help you with your issue.
 - After performing load tests with the file-based providers, it was found that the YAML provider is slower than the JSON provider.
 This provider might become a performance bottleneck when used on projects with more than 300 feature toggles (provided that the project had 5 environments defined).
 JSON provider does not have the same issues, so take this into consideration when choosing a file format for feature flags.